 Before you roll your eyes at the prospects of a four-hour Monopoly marathon, realize it doesn’t have to be that in-depth.
-Yes, we’ve had drawn out games that have spilled over into day-two but that’s not the norm.
-Usually we are spending about an hour playing a quick game and ending it in a reasonable amount of time.
+Yes, we’ve had drawn out games that have spilled over into day or two, but that’s not the norm.
+We spend about an hour playing a quick game and ending it in a reasonable amount of time.

 Our go-to games recently have been Qwirkle, Aggravation, Sorry, Poker (I’m teaching the oldest two) and yes, Monopoly.
 Once the kids understand the rules and come to enjoy the game, they can play with each other when you are not available.

 Talk about hard!
-There was so much color and so many shades of light in those puzzles.
+The colors and lighting in the puzzle made it challenging to assemble.
 But they stuck to them, even working to complete the 500-piece puzzles.
 Sometimes we had all six of us around the puzzle at once – arms and puzzle pieces flying everywhere.

 Reading can help bring the family together, especially if done right before bedtime.
 It makes for “quiet moments” during the day where the house is peaceful.
 It introduces them to new ideas and concepts they hadn’t considered before.

 I even use it as a reward system.
-My kids often here me say “Read for 30 minutes and then you can…(fill in the blank).”
+My kids often har me say “Read for 30 minutes and then you can…(fill in the blank).”